-- Organization leader: including general director and vice general directors.
-General director is vice minister of MARD, standing vice general director is general director of water resources Department, MARD.
-The other vice general director is general director of water resources Department, Ministry of Resources and Environment. - Standing Team: Members of standing team consist of general director and vice general directors and other members. - Members: including leader of provincial people committees, leader of MARD' departments such as water resources department, dyke management department, institute of water resources planning, Director or vice director of provincial agriculture and rural development Departments, and the other department leaders of Ministries concerned.
+- Organization leader: General Director is Vice minister of MARD, Standing Vice General Director is general director of water resources Department, MARD.
+The other Vice General Director is General Director of Water Resources Department, MRE. - Members of Standing Team: including General Director and Vice General Directors and other members. - Members: including leaders of provincial people committies, leader of MARD' departments such as Water Resources Department, Dyke Management & Flood Control Department, Institute of Water Resources Planning, Director or Vice Director of Provincial Agriculture and Rural Development Departments, and the other Department leaders of Ministries concerned.